 - Understanding when those resources are needed—and when they’re best used—so they don’t have expensive labor resources onsite without anything to do.

-When activity durations are extended, downstream tasks are likely to be delayed, which impacts the second factor—idle labor.
+When the activity duration is extended, downstream tasks are likely to be delayed, which impacts the second factor—idle labor.
 If a laborer, especially an outside contractor with a fixed bill rate, arrives on site to work on a specific activity on a specific day, only to discover that upstream tasks have taken longer than expected, that labor resource may have nothing to do.
-The earlier delays are thus further perpetuated and, if the work must then be scheduled outside regular business hours to try to stay on track, the costs can quickly exceed the forecasted budget.
+The earlier delays are thus further perpetuated and, if the work must then be scheduled outside regular business hours to try to stay on track, the costs can quickly exceed the forecast budget.

-In the quest to effectively manage resources and have good visibility across the manpower needs of the project, PMOs can begin by asking a few targeted questions.
+In the quest to effectively manage resources and have good visibility across the manpower needs of the project, Project Teams can begin by asking a few targeted questions.

 Is labor being assigned to the right activities?
 The most effective labor allocations are made with an eye toward maximizing the time and expertise of each resource group.